 I want to write and put data records into a Kinesis data stream using the Amazon Kinesis Producer Library (KPL).
 How can I do this?

-Here are the requirements for putting a record into a Kinesis data stream using the KPL, you must meet the following requirements:
+To put a record into a Kinesis data stream using the KPL, you must meet the following requirements:

 - You have a running Amazon Elastic Compute Cloud (Amazon EC2) Linux instance.